Infocaster/Datefolders/README.md

 - **DateFolderDocType** | The doctype to use for creating the year/month/day folders. (e.g "DateFolder")
 - **CreateDayFolders** | Boolean indicating whether or not day folders should be created, if false only years and months are created.
 - **OrderByDecending** | Boolean indicating sort order for date folders (default: false)
+- **AllowedParentIds** | (Optional) The node id for the parent(s) to limit the creation of datefolders to. (e.g. 1234) - comma separated values are allowed for multiple note ids
+- **AllowedParentDocTypes** | (Optional) The doctype alias for the parent(s) to limit the creation of datefolders to. (e.g. "blog") - comma separated values are allowed for multiple doctype aliases

 ## Changelog
 Version 10.0.0